nemborkar/100DaysOfCodeLogs/Round03.md

 ## Log

+### 20210422 Day45

+When trying to figure out front end requirements (as a back end dev), pitch/ask for expected JSON output
+That's a good place to start negotiations and set performance expectations

 ### 20210420 Day44

 Interviewed with a potential client yesterday and got really great feedback and direction.
 So took a look at Web Assembly and Python __slots__